kleinfreund/kleinfreund.de/README.md

 ## Future plans

-- try jekyll to generate the site
+- use jekyll to generate the site